What is DMT?- Side Effects and Health Risks - Detox Plus UK

 The UK finds itself fighting a war against drugs and alcohol, with overdose deaths climbing every day.
 The government has taken drastic steps to ensure that those finding it challenging to leave behind their addictions, especially during the pandemic, have the resources they need to get the proper help.

-In the UK, according to the UK’s Misuse of Drugs Act, 1971, DMT is a (class A) drug similar to that of heroin and cocaine.
+In the UK according to the UK’s Misuse of Drugs Act, 1971, DMT is a (class A) drug similar to heroin and cocaine.
 It’s safe to say that the use, distribution, manufacturing, or anything else that has to do with DMT is illegal.

 How to Get DMT in the UK

 Although you cannot buy DMT legally in the UK, you may soon be able to get the drug from UK pharmacies on prescription.
 Clinical trials are currently ongoing to test how effective DMT is in treating depression.
 It is part of a trial of several psychedelic drugs, which are considered possible treatments for mental health issues.
-Specialists in the UK trials in Imperial College London hope that alongside therapy, the drug could be beneficial to those with trauma-related mental health issues.
-However, the final medication’s form will be nothing like the street versions.
+Specialists in the UK trials at Imperial College London hope that alongside therapy, the drug could be beneficial to those with trauma-related mental health issues.
+However, the final medication form will be nothing like the street versions.
 Ways will have to be found to make the drug safe for consumption as a medicine.
-It is entirely possible that if a safe dosage and compound can be found, favourable results will mean you can get DMT in the UK on prescription.
+If a safe dosage and compound can be found, favourable results will mean you can get DMT in the UK on prescription.
 For the moment, however, unless you are participating in one of the trials, you will not be able to get DMT legally in the UK.

 The appearance of DMT